virtual/hugo-static-satinflame/content/blog/approving-pages-oucampus.md

 The [OU Insights report tool](https://support.omniupdate.com/learn-ou-campus/modules/ou-insights.html)--a premium module available as an add-on to OU Campus--can be configured to check for correct heading levels.

-Consider [reviewing toolbar settings for your users](https://support.omniupdate.com/learn-ou-campus/administration/setup/toolbars.html), and only allow admin users to update font families, colors and styles.
+Consider [reviewing toolbar settings for your users](https://support.omniupdate.com/learn-ou-campus/administration/setup/toolbars.html), and only allow admin users to update font families, colors, and styles.

 ### Overused underlines

-When reviewing text styles, be sure to avoid underlined text.
+When reviewing text styles, be sure to avoid styling text with underlines.
 [Keep underlined styling specific to links only](https://www.nngroup.com/articles/guidelines-for-visualizing-links/), and this will remove the cognitive load of users trying to understand if the text is linked or simply underlined.
 Instead of underlining for emphasis, consider using bold or italics text for important information.

 ### Too much space

 Often you may find additional empty lines or content that includes handfuls of hard-coded space.
 Unfortunately, these empty spaces cause issues when viewing this content on a mobile device.
 Content that may line-up well on a large monitor may look jumbled and disorganized on a phone.
-In these cases, consider if you should align the content using a 2-, 3- or 4-column snippet that automatically stacks content on mobile.
+In these cases, consider if you should align the content using a 2-, 3-, or 4-column snippet that automatically stacks content on mobile.
 If the information is table data and should be presented in a table format, insert a table and move the content into the cells accordingly.

 If you have access to the Source of the page, consider performing these actions prior to approving a page.